Logarithmic negative tangency and root stacks: Statement of the comparison

 Fix numerical data $\Lambda$ for a moduli space of punctured maps to $(X|D)$.
 We define $\Lambda$-sensitive iterated blowups, following \cite[Section~4]{BNR2}.
 For each subset $J \subseteq [k]$ of size two, consider the pair $(X|D_J)$ and write

 The numerical data $\Lambda$ induces numerical data $\Lambda_J$ giving a moduli space of stable punctured maps $\Punct_{\Lambda_J}(X|D_J)$.
 This decomposes into strata indexed by tropical types of maps to $\Sigma_J$.
-We assemble all the slopes $m_{\vec{e}}$ which appear in these tropical types, and which also belong to the positive quadrant of a maximal cone.
+We assemble all the slopes $m_{\vec{e}}$ which appear in these tropical types, and which also belong to the nonnegative orthant of their associated cone, meaning that they have nonnegative coordinates with respect to the lattice basis consisting of the ray generators.
 Fix an iterated stellar subdivision

 which contains all the rays generated by these slopes (such subdivisions always exist).
 Since $\Sigma$ is smooth there is a canonical projection

 and the subdivision $\Sigma_J^\prime \to \Sigma_J$ pulls back to a subdivision $\ptrop_J^\star \Sigma_J^\prime \to \Sigma$.